24 Tongue Twisters in English for Practice That’s Fun and Challenging

 This English tongue twister is particularly hard, even for native speakers.

-You get to practice the consonant clusters fl and fr, as well as the z sound.
-You also get to tackle the difficult th sound in “these,” “three,” “that’s” and “through.”
+You get to practice the consonant clusters fl and fr, plus the difficult th sound in “these,” “three,” “that’s” and “through.”

 How to Practice Pronunciation with English Tongue Twisters